LookOnTheBrightSide/LookOnTheBrightSide.github.io/_posts/2016-05-21-react-and-webpack.markdown

 ##### Configuring Webpack

 The first thing we need to do is create a ```webpack.config.js``` file.
-This file helps us avoid typing the parameters in the command line.
+This file helps us to avoid typing the parameters in the command line.

 {% highlight javascript %}